 Geyser has been staying at the Washington County Juvenile Detention Center in West Bend since being charged with attempted first-degree intentional homicide for her role in a May 31 attack on a fellow Horning Middle School classmate.

-According to the criminal complaint, Geyser and Annisa E. Weier, the other suspect charged in the case, lured their classmate into a wooded area in Waukesha after a birthday party sleepover the previous night and stabbed her 19 times.
+According to the criminal complaint, Geyser and Anissa E. Weier, the other suspect charged in the case, lured their classmate into a wooded area in Waukesha after a birthday party sleepover the previous night and stabbed her 19 times.

 They told police they did this to prove themselves worthy of a fictitious Internet character named Slender Man, which they learned about through the Creepypasta website.